Hyundai Ioniq 6

 The Hyundai Ioniq 6 (현대 아이오닉 6) is a battery electric mid-size fastback sedan produced by Hyundai Motor Company.
-It is the second vehicle marketed under the electric car-focused Ioniq sub-brand, and the fourth model developed on the Hyundai Electric Global Modular Platform (E-GMP).
+It is the second vehicle marketed under the electric car-focused Ioniq sub-brand after the Ioniq 5, and the fourth model developed on the Hyundai Electric Global Modular Platform (E-GMP).
+The vehicle was first sold in South Korea in late 2022, with deliveries in the United States beginning in March 2023.

 Overview

 The Ioniq 6 was launched on 12 July 2022.
-It will be produced at the Asan plant in South Korea, which also produces the Sonata and Grandeur, starting in the third quarter of 2022.
+It is produced at the Asan plant in South Korea, which also produces the Sonata and Grandeur, starting in the third quarter of 2022.
 Pre-orders started in July 2022.
-Deliveries are scheduled to commence in Korea and selected European markets in late 2022.
-For the United States market, production is scheduled to start in January 2023 and sales will start in March of that year.
+Deliveries started in South Korea and selected European markets in late 2022.
+For the United States market, production started in January 2023, with sales beginning in March.

 On 14 July 2022, the Ioniq 6 was unveiled at the 2022 Busan International Motor Show in South Korea.
 EV performance tuning technology, electric vehicle virtual driving sound, and electric vehicle active sound design were applied.
-The scope of application of OTA software update technology has been extended to suspension, brakes, and airbags.
-In addition, driving assistance technologies such as navigation-based smart cruise control, highway driving assistance, and remote smart parking assistance have been added.
+The vehicle's software can be improved with over-the-air updates, including the car's suspension, brakes, and airbags.
+In addition, driving assistance technologies such as navigation-based smart cruise control, highway driving assistance, and remote smart parking assistance are available.

-In November 2022, IONIQ 6 achieved the highest overall rating in the New Car Assessment Programme, including adult occupant protection, child occupant protection, pedestrian protection, and safety assistance systems.